 These technical standards reflect abilities necessary for a student to complete the requirements of the Health and Fitness Science curriculum.
 It should be noted that under the Americans with Disabilities Act, "A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation."
 Read the standards carefully and seek clarification if necessary.
 The nature of the work and the educational requirements of the HFS Program students must be able to:

-- Cognitive and perceptual abilities to progress through the coursework and apply skills gained to professional level.
+Cognitive and perceptual abilities to progress through the coursework and apply skills gained to a professional level.